 The product or service that we are providing will also determine what information we will collect about you.
 The kinds of personal information that Perpetual may collect and hold about you include: your name, contact details, date of birth, citizenship, tax file number (TFN), employment details, financial information and banking details.
 In some cases, we may collect information about your family (e.g. details related to your spouse, dependents or beneficiaries where we are providing you with tax or estate planning services).

 In addition, we may collect personal information about individuals who are not customers of Perpetual (e.g. business contact details of a company representative with whom we deal).

 In the context of Perpetual’s recruitment process for employees and contractors, we may collect and hold the following kinds of personal information about you: your name, contact details, date of birth, citizenship, employment references, civil, credit and criminal records, regulatory accreditation (such as RG 146 / FASEA accreditation), media (including social media), directorships, property ownership and driver’s licence information, education, employment history and credential variation.

 In the employment context, we may also collect and hold the personal information listed above, as well as your TFN, financial information, banking details, and other personal information that may be collected in your use of Perpetual systems or assets.
 This information may be collected to assist us in monitoring compliance with our internal policies and perform other necessary functions and activities.

-Depending on how you choose to interact with us, we may collect your personal information when you contact us or our service providers by telephone, by email, through our web site, complete an application or registration form, or when you meet one of our representatives face to face.
+Depending on how you choose to interact with us, we may collect your personal information when you contact us or our service providers by telephone, by email, through our websites, social media channels, mobile apps, complete an application or registration form, or when you meet one of our representatives face to face.